Barryzhouyu/Uncertainty-aware-3DGS-based-Pose-Estimation/README.md

 </div>

 ### 🔧 Results
-Comparison between ground truth views and rendered images from two scenes: one in a simulator and the other in an outdoor swimming pool.
+Comparison between test images captured by a BlueROV2 robot and rendered images from two scenes: one in the HoloOcean simulator and the other in an outdoor swimming pool.

 <div align="center">
 <img width="800" alt="rendering_result" src="https://github.com/user-attachments/assets/57b74968-47d8-4d49-89a6-e14640f8fe58" />